itachiuchiha10nd/Zinchbd/README.md

 - Videos and flipbook content
 - Colors and styles (CSS)

-👤 Author

-Made with ❤️ by Akarsh for Zinc 💖

 ⭐ Special

 This project is designed as a personalized digital birthday surprise.